 “I was a hardcore vegan for fifteen years.
 I’ve even done raw,” wrote Outkast’s André 3000 in 2014.
 “But socially it became horrible.
 I was kind of just sitting at home eating a salad.”

-The rapper’s complaint hits on one of the worst drawbacks of being vegetarian or vegan: when you’re planning a night out with friends, it can be hard to find restaurants that cater to your diet.
+The rapper’s complaint hits on one of the worst drawbacks of being vegetarian or vegan.
+When you’re planning a night out, it can be hard to find vegan or vegetarian restaurants that cater to your diet.

 We found that big metro areas offer the most vegetarian- and vegan-friendly restaurants in absolute terms.
-But when we looked at vegetarian and vegan restaurants per capita, small western cities and college towns are the most welcoming to those who don’t eat meat.
+When we looked at vegetarian and vegan restaurants per capita, small western cities and college towns are the most welcoming to those who don’t eat meat.
 Among large metros, Portland, San Francisco, and Seattle consistently rank at the top of the list.
-If you want to eat out and not eat meat, there is no better place to be than the Pacific Northwest and Northern California
+If you want to eat out and not eat meat, there is no better place to be than the Pacific Northwest and Northern California.

 But there are some exceptions.
 First, Chicago and Dallas—known for meat-centric regional cuisines like brats and barbecue—rank 3rd and 4th in population size, but 6th and 14th in number of vegetarian restaurants.
-Conversely, notably liberal cities like San Francisco, Seattle, Portland, and Austin, which don’t break the top 15 in terms of size, all fall in the top ten when it comes to vegetarian options.
+Conversely, notably liberal cities like San Francisco, Seattle, Portland, and Austin, which don’t break the top 15 regarding size, all fall in the top ten when it comes to vegetarian options.

 But how many diners share these options?
 Having hundreds of vegetarian restaurants to choose from could be great, but not if you’re competing with millions to snag a table.

 To find the big cities where herbivores share the greatest number of restaurants, we scaled the number of vegetarian restaurants in each of the 25 largest metro areas to the size of its population.
 We rank the 25 metropolitan areas with the most and least vegetarian restaurants per 100,000 residents below.